oks-erm/booking/README.md

 ![](readme/features/view_staff.png)

-Allows to search members of staff by name or view the full list if needed.
+Allows to search for staff members by name or view the complete list if needed.

 - **Edit Staff Info**

 ![](readme/features/edit_staff.png)

-Allows to change the user's password or a contact number, to make sure contact information is always up to date.
+Allows changing the user's password or a contact phone number to ensure contact information is always up to date.

 - **Data Validation**

-Date, time, phone, email and number data is validated throughout the app to ensure only correct format valid data in written to the database.
+Date, time, phone, email and number data are validated throughout the app to ensure only correct format valid data is saved to the database.

 - **Database**

 Google Spreadsheet API is used as a database for the app.
-There are three worksheets to organise data: "bookings", "customers" and "staff".
+There are three worksheets to organise data: "bookings", "customers", and "staff".

 - **Web page**

-As the project requirement was to develop a CLI app, visual design is not expected, however I decided to make it a little more eye-pleasing.
+The project requirement was to develop a CLI app, so visual design is not implied.
+However, I decided to make it a little more eye-pleasing.
 ![](readme/features/webpage.png)

 ## Feature Considerations

 ### Log of all changes
-It would be helpful for business if we coulf not only see who created a booking, but also who edited it.
+It would be helpful for business if we could not only see who created a booking but who edited it too.

 ### Email or SMS reminders

-Customers will be able to receive reminders of upcoming bookings via a chanel of their choice.
+Customers will receive reminders of upcoming bookings via a channel of their choice.

-### Congratulations
+### Birthday greetings

-Customers birthdates are collected with a purpose of sending birthday greetings, as well as promo offers for the date.
+Customers' birthdates are collected to send birthday greetings as well as promo offers for the date.
 Unfortunately, it was not possible under Heroku limitations.
-However could be achieved by setting up [IronMQ](https://elements.heroku.com/addons/iron_mq) service.
+However, could be achieved by setting up [IronMQ](https://elements.heroku.com/addons/iron_mq) service.
+___

+# Flowchart

+___

 # Technologies
 ## Languages